 Students will not be allowed back to school in the Fall without proof of this vaccine.

 Advanced Art helped Increase the Peace!
 Thank you!

 Login to School Loop

-The Library is subscribing to the Junior Library Guild.
-This means that the Library will receive 8 new books monthly.
+The Library subscribes to the Junior Library Guild program.
+This means that the Library will receive 13 new books monthly.
 The book titles are listed in the public Resource lists in DESTINY, the online Library catalog.
 Click on the CATALOG TAB.

 READ and VOTE on your favorite title.
 See the California Young Reader Medal Page.